 With baseball season in full swing, we wanted to share an updated list of the most notable 9 Jews of Chicago baseball.
 Whether you are a Cubs fan or a White Sox fan, it is time to “Play ball!” and root for the tribe!

 Joc Pederson has played in the Major Leagues since 2014.
-He is 1x All-Star and a World Series Champion with the 2020 Los Angeles Dodgers.
+He is 1x All-Star and a 2x World Series Champion with the 2020 Dodgers and the 2021 Braves.
 In 2013, he played for Team Israel in the World Baseball Classic.

 White Sox (2012)